ketan-10/training/README.md

   - For this Custom Resource gqlgen uses following resource Discovery logic.
     - Does the mapping entity provided in `gqlgen.yml` have all the reqired fields, If not then we have custom reolvers.
     - First, Call the `query` method to get the Golang Entity, (Note: Golang Entity is subset of Graphql entity) Then find the resolver for Entity.
     - The custom resolver methods required for entity is exposed as interface by gqlgen generated code by name `ResolverRoot`. we have to make the struct we pass to gqlgen config have these methods.
+We generate this in `xo_resolver.go`
+    - ex. given following inputs.
+      - `xo_config.yml` For custom resolver:

+        ```yaml
+        exclude_table:
+          - goose_db_version
+        graphql:
+          include_field:
+            attendances:
+              isTotal: ": Boolean!"
+        ```

+      - `attendances.go` The file will be generated as from database structure as
+        ```go
+        type Attendance struct {
+          ID int
+          FKTrainingEvent int
+          FkInternalResource int
+          Active bool
+        }
+        ```
+      - `attendances.graphql` The graphqlFile generated with database + `xo_config.yml` Custom resolvers, and FK relations if any.
+        ```graphql
+        type Attendance {
+          id: Int!
+          fkTrainingEvent: Int!
+          fkInternalResource: Int!
+          active: Boolean!

+          isTotal: Boolean!

+          trainingEventByFkTrainingEvent(filter: TrainingEventFilter): TrainingEvent
+          internalResourcesByInternalResource(filter: InternalResourcesFilter): InternalResources
+        }
+        ```

+      - `gqlgen.yml` We will attach graphql to Model.
+        ```yaml
+        Attendances:
+          model: ../xo_gen/table.Attendances
+        ```
+      - Gqlgen will detect the missing fields, as for other fields we already have resolver, so gqlgen will expect `ResolverRoot` as follows (**Generated code bellow**)
+        ```go
+        type ResolverRoot interface {
+          Attendances() AttendancesResolver
+        }

+        type AttendancesResolver interface {

+          IsTotal(ctx Context, obj *table.Attendance) (bool, error)

+          TrainingEventByFkTrainingEvent(ctx Context, obj *table.Attendance, filter TrainingEventFilter) (*table.TrainingEvent, error)
+          InternalResourcesByInternalResource(ctx Context, obj *table.Attendance, filter InternalResourcesFilter) (*table.InternalResources, error)
+        }
+        ```
+      - The above 3 methods will are implemented in
+        1. In `IAttendancesRltsRepository` `TrainingEventByFkTrainingEvent` and `InternalResourcesByInternalResource` are defined.
+        2. `IsTotal` in `resolver` folder.
+      - In resolver folder `attendance_resolver.go`
+        ```go
+          type IAttendanceResolver interface {
+            rlts.IAttendancesRltsRepository
+            IsTotal(ctx Context, obj *table.Attendance) (bool, error)
+          }
+          type AttendanceResolver struct {
+            rlts.IAttendancesRltsRepository
+            // Other dependencies if required by IsTotal func eg UserService
+          }
+          func (ar *AttendanceResolver) IsTotal(ctx Context, obj *table.Attendance) (bool, error){
+            // special logic if needed eg ar.UserService.Id > 0
+            return obj.active;
+          }
+        ```
+      - finally in `xo_resolver.go` we implement `ResolverRoot`
+        ```go
+          type Resolver struct {
+            repo.IAttendanceRepository
+            rlts.IAttendanceRltsRepository
+            resolver.IAttendanceResolver
+            // .... many more
+          }

+          var NewResolver = wire.NewSet(wire.Struct(new(Resolver), "*"))

+          func (r Resolver) Attendance() gen.AttendancesResolver {
+            return r.IAttendanceResolver
+          }
+        ```
+      - the resolver object is given to global Application object. where wire injects it to App{} (more about wire in latter section)
+        ```go
+          type App{
+            Resolver resolver.Resolver
+          }
+        ```
+      - The `ResolverRoot` is passed on application creation in `server.go` as `gen.Config{Resolvers: app.Resolver}`.

 - **Go Mod:**
   - As go mod uses direct URLs.
 And we are using our own library `xo`, <br> Each time we update `xo` we have to push it to github, so that `backend` can `go mod tidy` lattest version.